OlivierSohn/hamazed/README.md

 # What is it?

-Monorepo for a Haskell multi-player game engine and some games made with it.
+Monorepo for a Haskell multi-player game engine and games made with it.
 [![Build Status](https://travis-ci.org/OlivierSohn/hamazed.svg?branch=master)](https://travis-ci.org/OlivierSohn/hamazed)

-To play a game in single-player mode, no deployment is required, you just need to run the corresponding executable.

-To play in multi-player mode, first a game server needs to be deployed.
-Then, players can connect to it.

-In this `Readme` we describe a step-by-step [Heroku]-based deployment procedure, using `Docker` containers.
+The games can be played locally, in single-player mode, or in multi-player mode, after having run the [deployment script] to host the game server on [Heroku].

+You can create your own multi-player game, starting from the [tutorial-game](/imj-game-tutorial-increment).

 # Disclaimer